 5. Speak with your legal team (lawyer, mediator, accountant, etc.) remotely via phone, fax, and email

-6. If you must participate in a court conference or hearing, and isn’t critical to your case, appear telephonically, or carpool with your spouse or partner or use public transportation (and wear a mask)
+6. If you must attend a court conference or hearing and isn’t critical to your case, appear virtually or telephonically, or use public transportation

-7. If you have children and share joint custody or visitation, share clothes, toys, and other things the kids may out grow quickly or use rarely
+7. If you have children and share joint custody or visitation, and it’s humanly possible, share clothes, toys, and other things the kids may out grow quickly or use rarely

 8. Furnish your home with up-cycled, recycled, and eco-friendly products that are ethically sourced and made with sustainable materials and minimal chemicals